Seby Zavala Player Props: White Sox vs. Guardians

 Guardians Pitching Rankings

-- The eight strikeouts per nine innings compiled by the Guardians pitching staff ranks 27th in the league.

-- The Guardians have a 3.85 team ERA that ranks seventh among all league pitching staffs.
+- The Guardians have a 3.85 team ERA that ranks seventh across all MLB pitching staffs.

-- Guardians pitchers combine to surrender the second-fewest home runs in baseball (102 total, one per game).
+- Guardians pitchers combine to surrender 104 home runs (one per game), the second-fewest in the league.

+- The Guardians are sending Curry (3-0) to the mound for his third start of the season.

+- His most recent appearance was out of the bullpen on Wednesday when the right-hander tossed one inning against the Kansas City Royals, surrendering one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.